wuxxin/machine-bootstrap/README.md

 ## Features

 + Ubuntu 18.04 (bionic) install via ssh
-+ for one or two disks (will be setup as mirror if two)
++ one or two disks (will be setup as mirror if two)
 + fulldiskencryption with luks
 + root on luks encrypted zfs / zfs mirror pool
 + legacy boot and efi compatible hybrid grub setup with grubenv support